 Trading rules for Wall Street Strategies

-The Hotline is designed for building positions that will be held for a period of one month to one year.
+The Hotline is designed for building positions that will be held for a period of 30 days to six months.
 The ideas are selected by using fundamental, technical and behavioral analysis.
 First and foremost, the emphasis lies on the fundamentals.
 We employ our methodology in determining value and potential and it is based on fundamental evaluations.
 There are metrics that are more important to us than to others on the Street, and some that are less important like the P/E ratio, which is over hyped.

 When we become convinced that a stock is undervalued or will make a strong move over an intermediate time frame, we then look to the charts and daily action in a stock to determine when to pull the trigger.
 At times we can be early or late, but we don't let false breakouts or shaky markets spook us out of positions if our fundamental conviction remains the same.
 Therefore there are no official stop losses for the Hotline.

 We deal with a wide breadth of clients, and we're very realistic about their needs.
 Not everyone will share our convictions, nor will they have the nerve or wherewithal to weather down periods.
-For them, we do issue a nervous-investor stop loss, determined by a combination of a percentage loss in the 10% neighborhood and pivotal points on the charts.
+For a nervous-investor, a stop loss could be established by a combination of a percentage loss in the 10% neighborhood and pivotal points on the charts.

 When it is time to exit ideas from the Hotline, we update our website and issue an email alert.
 Note: most ideas we cover also include an underlying option that we believe will provide upside potential and some downside protection.
 We are not big fans of buying options, but understand the demand for them.
 When we exit the underlying equity position it is understood that the options should be sold as well.